US STOCKS-Stocks tumble on new coronavirus variant fear | Business

 US STOCKS-Stocks tumble on new coronavirus variant fear

-The NYSE Arca Airline index saw its biggest one-day percentage decline in over a year.
-Retailers fell as Black Friday, the start of the holiday shopping season, kicked off as the new variant fueled concerns about low store traffic and inventory issues.
+U.S. stocks closed lower on Friday, with the Dow and S&P 500 suffering their biggest one-day percentage drops in months, and pandemic-hit sectors that had gained from a reopening falling sharply after a new coronavirus mutation was found.
+Authorities worldwide reacted with alarm on Friday to the coronavirus variant found in South Africa, with the European Union and Britain among those tightening border controls as researchers sought to establish if it was vaccine-resistant.

-U.S. stocks dropped on Friday, with the Dow and S&P 500 suffering their biggest one-day percentage drops in months, and pandemic-hit sectors that have benefited from a reopening falling sharply after a new and potentially vaccine-resistant coronavirus mutation was found.
+U.S. stocks closed lower on Friday, with the Dow and S&P 500 suffering their biggest one-day percentage drops in months, and pandemic-hit sectors that had gained from a reopening falling sharply after a new coronavirus mutation was found.

-Authorities around the world reacted with alarm on Friday to the coronavirus variant found in South Africa, with the European Union and Britain among those tightening border controls as researchers sought to establish if the mutation was vaccine-resistant.
+Authorities worldwide reacted with alarm on Friday to the coronavirus variant found in South Africa, with the European Union and Britain among those tightening border controls as researchers sought to establish if it was vaccine-resistant.
 Cruise operators Carnival Corp, Royal Caribbean Cruises and Norwegian Cruise Line each plunged more than 10%, while shares in United Airlines, Delta Air Lines and American Airlines also tumbled.
-The NYSE Arca Airline index saw its biggest one-day percentage decline in over a year.
+The NYSE Arca Airline index fell 6.45% in its biggest one-day percentage decline since September 2020.

-Retailers fell as Black Friday, the start of the holiday shopping season, kicked off as the new variant fueled concerns about low store traffic and inventory issues.
-Selling was broad, with big declines in all 11 major S&P sectors except healthcare, which fell slightly thanks to strong gains in COVID-19 vaccine makers Pfizer Inc and Moderna Inc.
+Retailers dropped 2.04% as Black Friday kicked off the holiday shopping season with worries that the new variant would depress store traffic and curb supply.
+Selling was broad, with big declines of more than 1% in all 11 major S&P sectors except healthcare, which fell just 0.45% thanks to COVID-19 vaccine makers Pfizer Inc rising 6.11% to close at a record high of $54, and Moderna Inc jumping 20.57%.

 "It is déjà vu all over again for like the eighth time," said Keith Buchanan, senior portfolio manager at Global Investments in Atlanta.
 "What we understand about this variant could accelerate over the weekend, if there is more concerning news than good news, a lot of people don't want to be holding risk assets on Monday morning, or are afraid of what that could look like Monday morning."

-The domestically focused Russell 2000 small-cap index tumbled more than 3%.
-The S&P 500 banks index plummeted as investors dialed back expectations of faster U.S. interest rate hikes.
+The domestically focused Russell 2000 small-cap index fell 3.67%.
+Both the S&P 500 and small cap Russell index posted their biggest one-day percentage drops since Feb.
+25. The S&P 500 banks index dropped 3.87% as investors dialed back expectations of faster U.S. interest rate hikes.
+Energy, this year's best performing sector, dropped 4% on the day, its biggest decline in more than eight months, as crude prices plunged $10 a barrel.

-Elevated U.S. inflation, coupled with strong economic data and the renomination of Jerome Powell as the Federal Reserve chair by U.S. President Joe Biden, had fueled expectations the central bank may have to hike interest rates earlier than it had been forecasting.
-The CBOE volatility index, popularly known as Wall Street's fear gauge, hit its highest level since Sept.
-20.
+Elevated U.S. inflation, coupled with strong economic data and the renomination of Jerome Powell as Federal Reserve chair by U.S. President Joe Biden, had fueled expectations the central bank might hike interest rates sooner than expected.
+The CBOE volatility index, popularly known as Wall Street's fear gauge, hit its highest level since early March.

-Stocks such as Netflix Inc, Peloton Interactive and Zoom Video Communications, known as "Stay-at-home" names all saw solid advances.
+Stocks such as Netflix Inc, Peloton Interactive and Zoom Video Communications, known as "stay-at-home" names, all scored solid advances.
+Declining issues outnumbered advancers on the NYSE by a 5.84-to-1 ratio; on Nasdaq, a 3.96-to-1 ratio favored decliners.

+The S&P 500 posted seven new 52-week highs and 23 new lows; the Nasdaq Composite recorded 18 new highs and 334 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)